 Highlights of Kenya

-This example holiday ticks off Kenya’s highlights including two fabulous days of game viewing in the Masai Mara.
-But there are also lots of activities to complement the game drives (bike rides, river swings, learning to track animals, bow and arrow making, cave exploring etc) and also some blissful days at the end to find a quiet spot on an Indian Ocean Beach.
+This sample holiday ticks off Kenya’s highlights including two fabulous days of game viewing in the Masai Mara.
+But there are also activities to complement the game drives (bike rides, visiting an elephant orphanage etc) and also some blissful days at the end to find a quiet spot on an Indian Ocean Beach.
 You will be accompanied on safari by a specialist wildlife driver-guide who will be expert in spotting the animals and telling the children all kinds of weird and wonderful stories about their habits.
 We can adapt the itinerary to your own family’s particular requirements and can suggest accommodation to fit your budget.

 Feed the giraffes at Langatta